jdevries3133/nvim_config/PLUGINS.md

 ## `hrsh7th/cmp-nvim-lsp-signature-help`

-This is a fairly recent addition, it shoes function signature information when you type the opening parenthesis to a function call just like VS Code.
+This is a fairly recent addition, it shows function signature information when you type the opening parenthesis to a function call just like VS Code.

-I was missing this for a long, long time and it drove me truly insane.
+I was missing this for a long, long time and it drove me truly insane and I am so happy that I finally figured out how to make neovim do it!

 ## `hrsh7th/cmp-path`

-This is actually amazing, it provides completion suggestions for paths anytime you start typing something that looks like a file path.
-So if you type `/`, it will immediately show you the directories at the root of your machine. `./`, or `../../` will similarly provide path completion suggestions from your current file.
+Another completion plugin; this provides completion suggestions for file paths anytime you start typing something that looks like a file path.
+So if you type `/`, it will immediately show you the directories at the root of your machine.
+`./`, or `../../` will similarly provide path completion suggestions relative to the file you're currently editing.

-Super helpful for imports in javascript / typescript.
+Super helpful for imports in JavaScript / TypeScript.

 ## `hrsh7th/nvim-cmp`

-This is the completion provider plugin which provides the UI of completion suggestions, and is configured to call out to the previous plugins for completion suggestions.
+This is the completion plugin which provides the completion UI and framework in which all of the above completion suggestions exist.

 ## `kristijanhusak/vim-dadbod-ui`

 This provides a UI for `tpope/dadbod.vim`, which is a SQL client for vim.
 Very, very, very nice if you work with SQL.
 You need to provide connection strings as environment variables to get this to work; `DEV_DB_URL`, and `PROD_DB_URL`.
-Once provided, you can open the UI with `:DBUI`.
+Once provided, you can open the UI with `<leader>db` or `:DBUI`.

-You can save useful queries, have multiple buffers for composing queries open, queries will execute on save, which causes a nice results buffer to open up.
-The results buffer is an infinitely wide non-wrapping vim buffer, so you can actually view very wide tables without it becoming incomprehensible spaghetti.

-Overall 10/10 if you do any SQL.
+Overall 11/10 if you do any SQL.
+As a pro-tip: your saved queries will go into a directory on your machine.
+If you find that directory and make it into a git repository, you'll get version control for your saved queries, and it'll seamlessly integrate with `tpope/vim-fugitive`.

 ## `kyazdani42/nvim-web-devicons`